AmrBenSalem/AWS-SAA-C02-Course/README.md

 - `10.0.0.0/24` means 10.0.0.ANYTHING - Class C
 - `10.0.0.0/32` means only 1 IP address

-`10.0.0.0/16` is the equivalent of `1234` as a password.
 You should consider other ranges that people might use to ensure it does not overlap.

 #### 1.5.1.6.
 Packets